@stomp/stompjs

 onConnect: frameCallbackType;

-Callback, invoked on every successful connection to the STOMP broker.
+Callback executed upon every successful connection to the STOMP broker.

 property onDisconnect